pulumi/terraform-provider-vsphere/website/docs/r/folder.html.markdown

   the root of the type of folder you are creating, and the supplied datacenter.
-  For example, given a default datacenter of `default-dc`, a folder of type `vm` (denoting a virtual machine folder), and a supplied folder of `terraform-test-folder`, the resulting path would be `/default-dc/vm/terraform-test-folder`.
+  For example, given a default datacenter of `default-dc`, a folder of type `vm` (denoting a virtual machine folder), and a supplied folder of `test-folder`, the resulting path would be `/default-dc/vm/test-folder`.

 ~> **NOTE:** `path` can be modified - the resulting behavior is dependent on what section of `path` you are modifying.
 If you are modifying the parent (so